‘Just because they’re open, doesn’t mean we go’: Local doctors react to reopenings

 “I think it would be presumptuous of me to second guess the governor,” said Dr. Davis.
 “I know the flu-like symptom visits to emergency rooms has dropped and that’s a good sign.”

-Doctors — like Dr. Davis and Memorial Health Dr. Maulik Patel –agree early decisions to cancel Saint Patrick’s Day celebrations and close beaches may have prevented the area from becoming a hot spot, like many others throughout the state.
+Doctors like Davis and Memorial Health Dr. Maulik Patel agree that early decisions to cancel St. Patrick’s Day celebrations and close beaches may have prevented the area from becoming a hotspot, like many others throughout the state.

-Dr. Davis says testing is improving in the district, though most are reserved for people showing symptoms and for first responders on the front lines of the panemic.
+The director says testing is improving in the district, though most are reserved for people showing symptoms and for first responders on the frontlines of the pandemic.

-Dr. Davis says the Coastal Health District is testing people at the same rate as other districts in the state.
-For that reason, he says there may be a spike soon in coronavirus cases, but it does not necessarily mean the virus is spreading quicker.
+Davis says the Coastal Health District is testing people at the same rate as other districts in the state.
+For that reason, he says there may be a spike soon in coronavirus cases — but it does not necessarily mean the virus is spreading quicker.

 Doctors say what happens next depends on how individuals act in the coming days and weeks.

-If there is a surge in cases, Dr. Davis says GEMA and the National Guard are prepared to respond.
+If there is a surge in cases, Davis says Georgia’s Emergency Management Agency and National Guard are prepared to respond.

-“Chatham County is the fifth largest county in the state and so I think we would be high on the radar screen as a places to respond to quickly, should there be a resurgence of cases,” said Dr. Davis.
+“Chatham County is the fifth-largest county in the state and so I think we would be high on the radar screen as a place to respond to quickly, should there be a resurgence of cases,” said Davis.